massimocaprinali/cloud-foundry-public/autoscaling_migration.md

 * Runtime independent: The app-autoscaler works for all language runtimes with the same user experience and same set of supported metrics.

-* No code injection: The new autoscaler does not require an autoscaler agent to be included in your code if you are using IBM runtimes and buildpacks.
+* No code injection: The new autoscaler does not require an autoscaler agent to be included in your code if you are using {{site.data.keyword.IBM}} runtimes and buildpacks.
 You simply set the policy and after a while,  the autoscaler will start collecting metrics and scale your app based on the metrics you defined in the policy.

 * Matching pace with the Cloud Foundry community: Future features of the app-autoscaler open-source project, will be available without delay in {{site.data.keyword.cloud}}.